runemadsen/rune.js/README.md

 - **Geometry helpers**.
 Provide native functions to help with complicated geometry calculations like hit tests, polygon diffing, and point-on-curve.
 - **Advanced color support**.
 Make something designers will want to use for generative color designs.
 - **Typography**.
 Take advantage of the native browser webfont support, while supporting lower-level access to webfont vectors.
 - **Grid System**.
-Built-in grid system functionality that allows you to create many different kinds of grid system.
+Create a powerful grid system on top of the scene graph.
 - **Debug mode**.
-Turn on debug mode and get a visual representation of things like bezier curves and used grid systems.
+Turn on debug mode and get a visual representation of things like bezier curves and grid systems.
-- **Plugins** Expand the code base via plugins that can be compiled into the build.
+- **Plugins** Expand the code base via plugins.
 Keep the core library small.
 - **Beautiful output**.
-Generate SVG elements that are readable.
+Generate readable SVG elements.

 `rune.js` was inspired by the Two.js scene graph, Processing's drawing functions, and Geomerative's geometry and color classes.
 It uses [Color.js](https://github.com/harthur/color) for color support, [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for DOM diffing, and [underscore.js](http://underscorejs.org/) for enumerables.